In this light and shadow series, we look at the theory, drawing and painting of a simple form focusing on shadow, light and edges.

-However, working with pencil, subtleties can get added into the scene (that are there) too early on and the simple distinction between light and dark gets lost.
+However, working with pencil, subtleties can get added into the scene (that are there) too early on, and the simple distinction between light and dark gets lost.

-Pro tip: Working with a permanent marker pen is the best method I’ve found for practicing this technique.
+Pro tip: Working with a permanent marker pen is the best method I’ve found for practising this technique.
 It forces you to make a clean decision in your mind before committing pen to paper.

 I sketch out the outline of the object and then put in both the cast shadow and the shadow line.